Coccineorchis standleyi (Ames) Garay 1982 Photo by Wilfried Löderbusch

 Flower Size 2/5" [1 cm]

-Found in Nicaragua, Costa Rica and Panama in dense, wet, montane primary forests in tall trees at elevations of 400 to 2750 meters as a small to medium sized, hot to cool growing terrestrial? or epiphyte with fleshy and somewhat pilose roots carrying elliptic leaves that have elongate petioles and are basally clasping envelopeing the stem completely and blooms on a terminal, 6" [15 cm] long, racemose, apically densely compact, many flowered inflorescence arising from a spathe and having 3 to 4 inflated, loose, tubular, acuminate bracts as well as floral bracts that surround the apical ball of variable colored flowers from white to red and occuring in the spring through fall.
+Found in Nicaragua, Costa Rica and Panama in dense, wet, montane primary forests in tall trees at elevations of 400 to 2750 meters as a small to medium sized, warm to cold growing terrestrial? or epiphyte with fleshy and somewhat pilose roots carrying elliptic leaves that have elongate basally clasping petioles that blooms in the spring through fall on a terminal, 6" [15 cm] long, racemose, apically densely compact, many flowered inflorescence arising from a spathe and having 3 to 4 inflated, loose, tubular, acuminate bracts as well as floral bracts that surround the apical ball of variable colored flowers.

 Synonyms Spiranthes standleyi (Ames) L.O.
 Williams 1950; *Stenorrhynchos standleyi Ames 1925